 4.3 Threats to symmetric cryptography

 Grover’s search algorithm offers a theoretical quadratic speed-up on unstructured search problems.
-This is applicable to symmetric key cryptography as, with use of Grover’s algorithm, the key for an N-bit block cipher would be recovered with O(2N/2) operations.
+This is applicable to symmetric key cryptography as, with use of Grover’s algorithm, the N-bit key for a cipher would be recovered with an asymptotic complexity of O(2N/2) operations as N goes to infinity.

 The real speed up offered by Grover’s algorithm is difficult to evaluate and depends on a variety of factors including the scheme being analysed, the precise functionality of a quantum computer and the necessity for error-correction codes.
-There has been limited analysis of the effect of Grover’s algorithm on 128-bit block ciphers, but various papers [2][3] have calculated that, while the security of AES-128 would be reduced with the development of a quantum computer, it would not fall to the theoretical 64 bits.
+There has been limited analysis of the effect of Grover’s algorithm on 128-bit block ciphers, but various papers [2][3] have calculated that, while the security of AES-128 would be reduced with the development of a quantum computer, it would not fall to 64 bits.
 It should also be noted that Grover’s algorithm does not parallelise efficiently, suggesting that the security assumptions to apply in this scenario may be different to those in classical computing.
 It may be more appropriate to consider attacks that run in bounded time, taking into account the likely capabilities of an attacker and the amount of likely parallelisation [4].

 To counter this threat to symmetric cryptography from a quantum computer it would certainly suffice to double the key-size of an algorithm, thus doubling the number of bits of classical security.
 As discussed above there is an ongoing discussion as to whether this response is overly conservative, as the changes would have other business, interoperability and security consequences.